 Additional program components include technical and administrative office areas, workshops, prayer spaces and other support areas.
 Our design incorporates daylighting methods to create brighter workspaces for the nearly 1,000 team members working at the complex while reducing lighting energy loads.
 The complex also includes a central utility plant and a hazardous goods building.

-We delivered a high-performing facility that, despite its size and complexity, operates efficiently and allows all who work there, from maintenance technicians to administrative staff, to do their jobs well.
+In addition to our design scope, we also provided on-site supervision during the construction phase.
+Ultimately, our team delivered a high-performing facility that, despite its size and complexity, operates efficiently and allows all who work there, from maintenance technicians to administrative staff, to do their jobs well.